There’s No Place Like Home

 A security deposit is money the landlord holds as security against property damage, unclean conditions, and unpaid rent.
 If you cause no damage and otherwise comply with the terms of the lease, the landlord must return your security deposit within 30 days after you move out.
 If the landlord does not refund your full security deposit they must provide an itemized account for how your money was spent.

 If you rent an apartment with friends and they move out, it’s likely that you will still be responsible for paying the full rent.
 If you don’t, the landlord may choose to evict you.
-The landlord must give you a notice to either pay your rent or leave the property within three days.
+The landlord must give you a 3-day notice to either pay your rent or leave the property.

-Unless your lease says otherwise, your landlord is required to keep the electrical, plumbing, heating, cooling, ventilation and sanitary facilities in good working order.
-However, if the damage to any of these items is your fault, you would be responsible to pay for the repair.
+Unless your lease says otherwise, your landlord is required to keep the electrical, plumbing, heating, cooling, ventilation, and sanitary facilities in good working order.
+However, if the damage to any of these items is your fault, you will be responsible to pay for the repair.

 In emergency situations, like a water leak, the landlord can enter your apartment, even if you are not home.
-In other situations the landlord can enter your apartment during regular business hours with advanced notice.
-For example, if the landlord needs to let in someone to make a repair.
+In other situations the landlord can enter your apartment during regular business hours with advance notice; for example, if the landlord needs to let in someone to make a repair.
 Any other entry without your permission and advanced notice could be trespassing.